hlavacs/ViennaTypeListLibrary/README.md

 The VTLL algorithms now work on such type lists.
 They accept types and type lists and others, and produce result type lists, or std::tuples from them, or test whether the lists have a specific property, e.g., contain a specific type or not.
 As a rule, the first parameter is always a type list, and the following parameters can be variadic parameter packs, types, or other type lists.
 The results of an algorithm *\<ALGORITHM<...>>* may be used in either of these ways:
 * Use the algorithm directly to get a *type*, e.g. *Nth_type\<...>* or *cat\<...>*.
 * Use *\<ALGORITHM<...>>::value*, e.g., *has_type<...>::value*, for gaining a *value* like *int*, *bool*, *size_t*, etc., not a type.

+A special case is given if the list contains only values, not types.
+Consider the following struct:

+    template <size_t...
+Is>
+    struct value_list {
+        using size = std::integral_constant<std::size_t, sizeof...(Is)>;
+    };

+The template parameters are now integer numbers of size_t, the list can therefore only store integers.
+Here we talk about a *value list*:

+    using vl = value_list<1,2,3,4,5>;

+Though value lists are similar to type lists, they must be treated differently.
+VTLL thus contains a different set of algorithms for value lists.
+Note that the type *std::integral_constant<size_t, N>* is a type that can store a value.
+All value list algorithms result in a *std::integral_constant<size_t, N>*, and its value can be retrieved by using *::value* after the algorithm.

 ### Example for Testing Properties